UPDATED: March 15, 2020 |

 7 REASONS WHY I RECOMMEND WEEKLY HOME WATCH VISITS:

 - SMALL ISSUES BECOME BIG ISSUES: We all know that small issues become big issues when we don’t address them head on.
 As a homeowner, you rely on and hope that you properly closed down and secured your home prior to leaving town.
 Well, what happens when things occur that are out of your control?
-Let say the air conditioning system goes out during our hot and humid Florida summer months.
-How quickly will the relative humidity rise in your vacant home?
-We know that increased humidity is one of the main contributing factors to surface mold growth and blooms in a vacant home.
+Let’s say the air conditioning system goes out during our hot and humid Florida summer months.
+How quickly will the relative humidity rise in your unoccupied home?
+We know that increased humidity is one of the main contributing factors for surface mold growth and blooms in an unoccupied home.
 If the air conditioning issue was discovered and addressed within 3 days of occurring rather than 14 days, would it make a difference?
 Yes…absolutely!
 Catching a small issue before it becomes a big issue can mean the difference between damage and disaster.

 - WHEN IT HAPPENS TO YOU: Many people believe that if damage hasn’t happened in the past, chances are their home should be just fine.
 Unfortunately, that’s not always the case.
 We’ve all heard the sayings, “Anything that can go wrong will go wrong” and “It’s not a matter of if, but when”.
 I have several clients that I service their home on a weekly basis.
 Most of the time, all goes well and there are no visible abnormalities or areas of concern…until there is!
 I’ve walked into a first floor condo (for a weekly visit) and literally found a steady stream of water dripping from the ceiling onto the tile floor.
 I walked into another home (for a weekly visit) after a client recently departed and saw water flowing out of the house and down the driveway due to a cracked pipe.
 Both visits were for clients that hired us for a weekly service.
 Think about what would have happened if 2-weeks went by without us discovering the damage.
 The damage could have been exponential.

-- INSURANCE REQUIREMENT: Some homeowners insurance policies may have a clause in them that requires an unoccupied or vacant home to be checked on within a specified number of days.
+- INSURANCE REQUIREMENTS: Some homeowners insurance policies may have a clause in them that requires an unoccupied or vacant home to be checked on within a specified number of days.
 The clause can be a bit vague because it does not specify who needs to check the home.
 If your insurance policy states that your unoccupied or vacant home must be checked within 10 days and your home watch provider checks it every 2-weeks, then you need to change the frequency of visits to weekly.
-You do not want to have an insurance claim denied because your home was vacant for 14 consecutive days without being checked on.
-My suggestion is for you to contact your insurance agency/carrier and find out if such a clause exists in your policy.
+You do not want to have an insurance claim denied because your home was unoccupied for 14 consecutive days without being checked on.
+Also, many Florida homeowner policies have a Water Damage 14-Day Exclusion and homeowners have no clue it’s even in there.
+Which means if the water damage occurs in your unoccupied home and it was discovered to have occurred more than 14 days prior, then the claim would be denied.
+The insurance company sends out a water damage expert to assess the damage to gauge a time-frame of when the water damage occurred.
+It could have occurred from wind driven rain, a leaking water heater, or even a clogged A/C drain-line.
+The water damage expert’s job is to protect the insurance company’s interests.
+My suggestion is for you to contact your insurance agency/carrier and find out if such clauses exist in your policy.

 - WRITE-OFF: Many clients of mine rent out their home or condo seasonally.
 It’s a great way to generate some additional income to cover costs associated with owning a second home (management fees, property taxes, utilities, and maintenance costs).
 I assist several clients with rental check-in and check-out walk throughs, etc. If you generate rental income from your Florida home, then you can write-off the expenses incurred for home watch services as a tax deduction.
 If you are able to write-off your home watch expenses, then you may as well utilize weekly visits.
 You’re essentially beefing up the safety of your home with little to no additional cost due to the tax benefit.
 Always seek the professional guidance from your CPA or accountant first.